A Million Lights, A Christmas Story

 The man I use to work for, loved to decorate on Christmas.
 He wasn't a religious man, so to speak but he was a fair man when it came to treating his employees right.
 I heard him curse once in the eight years I worked for him.

 His name was Jim Clark.
-He closed his business and retired about two years ago.
+He closed his business and retired about 10 years ago.
 Jim died after 6 months of retirement.
 He loved fixing up his 15 acres of property.
 I was his maintenance man and I did much of the work there.
 I cleared 5 acres of woods by cutting down some of the trees and planting grass.

 I would work on his 1957 T-Bird and his 65 Mustang in the winter months.
 Sometimes I would carve an Indian or cowboy with a chainsaw.
 Jim always kept me busy....even when I knew that business was slow.
 He could have laid me off but he didn't.